covidclinical/Phase2.1DockerAnalysis/README.md

 docker pull dbmi/4ce-analysis
 ```

-### 2. On the *bastion* host: Optionally run the container, perform any desired customization, and save to a new image
+### 2. On the *bastion* host: Run the container, perform any desired customization, and save to a new image
 See [Starting Container](#Starting-Container) above for information on running the container.
 See [Connecting](#Connecting) above for information on connecting to a running container.
-Once your modifications (package installations, etc.) are complete, leave the container running and, in a separate shell, first get the container id of the running container:
+Once your modifications (package installations, updates, etc.) are complete, leave the container running and, in a separate shell, first get the container id of the running container:

 ```bash
 docker ps